By this everyone will know that you are my disciples, if you have love for one another.”

 Chloe

-For it has been reported to me by Chloe’s people that there is quarreling among you, my brothers.
-1 Corinthians 1:11
+For it has been reported to me about you, my brothers and sisters, by members of Chloe’s people, that there is rivalry among you.
+1 Corinthians 1:11 (CSB)

 Upon first glance, it almost seems like Chloe and her “people” may have been gossips or troublemakers.
 But nothing is further from the truth.